 Or put a spin on the recipe by adding desiccated coconut or sugar free chocolate chips into the mascarpone mix!

-Because of the filling, it's best to keep this low carb easter egg recipe in the fridge.
+Because of the filling, it's best to keep the creme eggs in the fridge.
 Store for up to 1 week.

-It's also possible to freeze these for up to 3 months (and make that Easter feeling last a little longer!)
+It's also possible to freeze them for up to 3 months (and make that Easter feeling last a little longer!)

-Keto Reeses Peanut Butter Cups - The classic chocolate peanut butter treat adapted to suit a sugar free diet.
-If you have an egg mould, feel free to use this recipe for peanut butter eggs!
+- Keto Reeses Peanut Butter Cups - The classic chocolate peanut butter treat adapted to suit a sugar free diet.
+If you have an egg mould, feel free to use this recipe for keto peanut butter eggs.

 Tried this recipe?
 Give it a star rating below!

 Sugar Free Easter Creme Eggsfrom Sugar Free Londoner